aaaaaa123456789/bspbuild/docs.md

 `ips` method ignores it.
 Also note that misuse of these options will not generate incorrect patches — these options are intended as optimizations to produce smaller and faster patches, but using them incorrectly will only result in a larger and slower patch being generated.

+### User interaction

+BSP patches may have interactivity with the user in the form of displaying messages and menus.
+The patches generated by bspbuild do use these capabilities, in the following ways:

+* Displaying initial messages
+* Displaying the detected source file
+* Showing a menu for the user to select the desired target file
+* Printing a message after the patch has finished successfully
+* Showing an error message in case patching isn't successful

+Various options allow controlling these interactions.
+By default, the initial and final messages are empty (and thus not shown); however, the options `--opening-banner` and `--success-message` can be used to add a message to the patch.
+Similarly, the default error message is a generic `Error: <error text>`; however, the `--error-message` option can be used to override it.
+All of these options have a `-from-file` version (e.g., `--opening-banner-from-file`) that load the message from a file instead of directly from the command line.
+Note that the message shown when an error occurs can contain the error itself (in fact, the default message does this); this is specified as `###` in the message, which is replaced by the error when displayed (and so, the default message can be obtained with `--error-message "Error: ###"`).
+This placeholder can be changed using the `--error-text-substitute` option.

+The detected source file is shown by default, as well as an error message if an error occurs.
+These messages can be disabled using the `--suppress-source-message` and `--suppress-errors` options, respectively.
+Also, the default message of `Detected input file: ` used to show the detected source file can be modified using the `--source-detection-message` option.

+If there are two or more possible target files, a menu will be presented for the user to select the target that they want to generate.
+If there is only one possible target file, this menu is hidden by default; the `--force-output-menu` option can be used to force this menu to appear anyway.
+Also, if there are too many targets to fit comfortably in a single menu, the `--targets-per-page` option can be used to split the menu into multiple submenus containing between 2 and 15 targets each, as indicated in the option.
+(Note that the menu will only be split into pages if at least two pages would be generated this way.
+Also, the last page may have one more target than the rest; a new page will not be generated for just one target.)
+Finally, the `--sort-output-menu` option can be used to sort the target menu alphabetically, instead of showing the targets in the order they are given in the command line.

+---

+## Advanced features